mugnozzo/list-of-useful-tools/README.md

 ## articles/guides/tutorials
 - [ssh tunnels](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/ "ssh tunnels") - an article which explain how the 3 types of tunnels work and how to use them
+- [stackexchange](https://stackexchange.com/ "stackexchange") - Well, I'm sure you already know it
+- [grymoire](https://grymoire.com/ "grymoire") - A minimal website with some interesting guides about tools like grep, sed, awk, ...

 ## browsers
 - [links](http://links.twibright.com/ "links") - linux CLI text-based internet browser